On reductive automorphism groups of regular embeddings: Introduction

 In the 1970's Michel Demazure described the connected automorphism groups of two distinguished classes of algebraic varieties equipped with the action of a connected reductive group $G$: complete homogeneous spaces (see \cite{De77}), and smooth complete toric varieties (see \cite{De70}).

 These two classes of $G$-varieties admit a common generalization: the {\em regular embeddings}, here also called $G$-regular embeddings, defined independently in \cite{BDP90} and \cite{Gi89}.
-With the additional assumption of completeness, Fr\'ed\'eric Bien and Michel Brion showed that these varieties correspond to a relevant class of {\em spherical varieties}, which are by definition normal $G$-varieties with a dense orbit of a Borel subgroup of $G$.
-Namely, a $G$-variety is a complete regular embedding if and only if it is spherical, smooth, complete, and {\em toroidal} (see \cite{BB96}).
+With the additional assumption of completeness, Fr\'ed\'eric Bien and Michel Brion showed that these varieties form a relevant class of {\em spherical varieties}, which are by definition normal $G$-varieties with a dense orbit of a Borel subgroup of $G$.

-The geometry of a complete regular embedding $X$ is governed by certain discrete invariants.
-The first is a lattice $\Lambda_G(X)$ of $B$-characters, which generalizes the lattice associated to a toric variety.
-Then a finite, linearly independent subset $\Sigma_G(X)$ of $\Lambda_G(X)$; it is also the set of simple roots of a root system, and the corresponding Weyl group generalizes the little Weyl group of symmetric spaces.
-The third invariant is the set $\Delta_G(X)$ of $B$-stable but not $G$-stable prime divisors of $X$, and is considered as an abstract finite set equipped with a natural map $\rho\colon\Delta_G(X)\to\Hom_\ZZ(\Lambda_G(X),\QQ)$.
-The stabilizer $\P_G(X)$ of the open $B$-orbit of $X$ is the fourth invariant we consider.
-Notice that all these are invariant under $G$-equivariant birational maps, in other words they only depend on the open $G$ orbit of $X$.

-The last invariant is denoted by $\F_G(X)$ and is a collection of strictly convex cones polyhedral cones in $\Hom_\ZZ(\Lambda_G(X),\QQ)$.
-It determines $X$ uniquely among the complete regular embeddings having the same open $G$-orbit, generalizing the fan associated to a toric variety.
-It also provides a combinatorial description of the $G$-orbits of $X$ (see \cite{Kn91}), as well as the inclusion relation between $G$-orbit closures.

-Our first main result is a description of a Levi subgroup $A$ of the connected automorphism group $\Autz(X)$ of $X$, for $X$ a complete $G$-regular embedding, based only on the knowledge of the above invariants of $X$ with respect to the $G$-action.
-Then, also under the action of $A$ the variety $X$ is spherical, and our second main result is a description of the invariants of $X$ with respect to the $A$-action.

-More generally, we determine a Levi subgroup $A(X,\D)$ of the group $\Autz(X,\D)$ and the associated invariants of its action on $X$, where $\D$ is any set of $G$-stable prime divisors of $X$, and $\Autz(X,\D)$ is the connected automorphism group of $X$ stabilizing all elements of $\D$.
-The group $A$ is then just the special case $A(X,\varnothing)$.
+The goal of this paper is to study the connected automorphism group $\Autz(X)$ of a complete regular embedding $X$.
+More precisely, we are interested in the group $\Autz(X,\D)$, where $\D$ is any set of $G$-stable prime divisors of $X$, and $\Autz(X,\D)$ is the connected automorphism group of $X$ stabilizing all elements of $\D$.